tmasthay/IslandOfMisfitToys/README.md

 If you have interest in adding features, please add a pull request or contact me directly at tyler@oden.utexas.edu.

-If you have any trouble with our code or find bugs, **please** let us know as well by filling out an issue!
+If you have any trouble with our code or find bugs, please let us know by filling out an issue!

 ## Table of Contents